Malick Fofana

-Malick Martin Fofana (born 31 March 2005) is a Belgian professional footballer who plays as a winger for club Lyon and the Belgium national team.
+Malick Martin Fofana (born 31 March 2005) is a French-Belgian professional footballer who plays as a winger for club Sunderland and the Belgium national team.

 Club career

 Gent

 Fofana started playing football at Eendracht Aalst before joining Gent's youth academy at the age of nine.
 He signed his first professional contract there in January 2022.

 After he already participated in the pre-season friendlies, Fofana made his professional debut for Gent on the 30 July 2022, replacing Hugo Cuypers during a 1–1 home Division A draw against Sint-Truiden.
 Only one week later, he was awarded his first start against Westerlo, leading his team to a 2–1 home victory.

 Lyon

 On 10 January 2024, Fofana joined Ligue 1 side Lyon for a fee of €17 million, plus €5 million in add-ons, and a 20% sell-on clause on a future sale in favor of Gent; he signed a contract until June 2028 with the French club.
-In the process, he became the third Belgian player in the history of Lyon, following Eric Deflandre and Jason Denayer.
+In the process, he became the third Belgian player in the history of Lyon, following Éric Deflandre and Jason Denayer.